cyclaero/void-zones-tools/README.md

 Enter the directory of the working copy of the `void-zones-tools` and build & install the tools:

     # cd void-zones-tools
-    # make install clean CDEFS="-march=native"
+    # make install clean

-The tools consist of the *Hosts* file converter & consolidator `hosts2zones` and the shell script `void-zones-update.sh` which is used to download suitable *Hosts* files from 6 pre-defined providers:
+The tools consist of the *Hosts* file converter & consolidator `hosts2zones` and the shell script `void-zones-update.sh` which is used to download suitable *Hosts* files from 8 pre-defined providers:

 * [PGL - Ad blocking with ad server hostnames and IP addresses](http://pgl.yoyo.org/adservers/)
 * [SomeOneWhoCares - How to make the internet not suck (as much)](http://someonewhocares.org/hosts/zero/)